 Renovation of co-owned apartment complexes: dream first, then decide

-To refurbish apartment complexes, 70% of the owners must consent with renovation activities.
+To refurbish apartment complexes, the majority of voting co-owners must be in favor of renovation activities.
 Collective decision-making is never easy.
 And if it involves money, well, it is even harder.
 To cater for that difficulty, the Local Energy and Climate Agency of Grenoble metropolitan area – ALEC, created a participatory workshop called “Refurbish my condominium : what a program!”.

 A place for exchange